theodox/ta_101/TA coding 101.md

 Closures are particularly attractive because they are space efficient -- however you do need to avoid going too deep, or your readers may not be able to figure out where your variable names are coming from.
 If you are inheriting a variable several screens away from where it originates, at least leave a comment indicating where the name comes from.
 The `ALLCAPS` convention for module-level constants is also a good way to remind readers when they may be seeing a closure variable.

-### lists, tuples and dictionaries

-Collections are the heart of Python programming -- they're super useful and reduce a ton of the boring boilerplate common in other languages.

-It's important to get good use out of them, which means a couple of basic things:

-#### Use idiomatic looping

- `for item in my_list: `  for most loops and `for index, value in enumerate(my_list)` if you need the indices, not `for i in range(len(my_list))):`

-For dictionaries, prefer `for item in my_dict` for most things, and `for item in my_dict.keys()` if you might be adding or removing entries in the loop.

-#### List comprehension are great -- if comprehensible

-Most of the time `my_list = [x for x in range(100) if x %2 ==0]`  is better than a for loop.
-However if you're finding it hard to fit a comprehension onto a single like it's probably too complex and ought to revert to being a loop.

-#### Prefer tuples to lists if you can

-Tuples are slightly faster than lists, and they have less overhead if you don't expect their contents to change.
-Whenever you're simply answering a question like "what are the objects in this Maya scene using this shader" -- it's better to return a tuple instead of a list, since it's the correct answer now and user's can't accidentally change it.
-There's no way to, say, try to change a tuple while loopong over it.

-Tuples are also faster to create as literals.
-List initializers are fast:

-    data = ['a', 'b', 'c']

-but tuple literals are faster:

-    tuple = 'a', 'b', 'c'

-(Note that it's the _commas_, not the parens, which define a tuple)

-So for kind of constant tuples are better

-Tuples can also be used as keys in a dictionary, where lists cannot.
-So you could for example represent something like a chessboard as dictionary using tuples as keys:

-    Chessboard = {(0,0): 'Rook', (0,1), 'Pawn', ... }

-This is much more efficient than having an actual nested 2-d array to represent the board.

-#### Prefer namedtuples to tuples for structured data

-(`collections.namedtuple`)[https://pymotw.com/2/collections/namedtuple.html] offers an excellent alternative to dictionaries and custom classes for structured data.
-It's far better to write

-    if person.age > 21

-than

-     if person[7] > 21

- namedtuples make for more readable code with very little work.
-They are also cheaper than dictionaries and -- being immutable, like tuples -- they are less prone to accidental mutations.

-#### Dictionary idioms

-Dictionaries are one of Python's best features -- an excellent way to handle information flexibly.
-Using them idiomatically is a key to good Python style:

-* Don't forget about dictionary comprehensions:  {k: v  for k, v in zip(keys, values)}
-* Check for inclusion with `if value in my_dict`.
-* Loop over the keys and vales together with `for key, value in my_dict.items()` (or `.iteritems()` to save memory).
-* Use `my_dict.get(key, fallback_value)` rather than checking to see if a key already exists.
-Use `my_dict.setdefault(key, value)` to do the same thing _and_ to ensure that the key is present in future.
-* Remove dictionary keys and values with `del my_dict[key]`, but get-and-remove in one operation with `my_dict.pop(key)`  using `del` makes it clear that you intend to remove a key
-* Use [`collections.defaultdict`](https://docs.python.org/2/library/collections.html#collections.defaultdict) if you have to do a lot of checking to see if a dictionary already has what you need instead of hand-writing an if-check.

-Dictionaries make a very useful alternative to long string of `if - elif - else` comparisons, particularly if you're routing to different code based on some value.
-For example if you were tring to choose between  handler functions based on a selector string:

-     options = {
-        'a': a_handler,
-        'b': b_handler,
-        'c': c_handler
-     }
-     func = options.get(selector, fallback_handler)
-     func()

-is more compact and easier to extend than

-    if selector == 'a':
-        a_handler()
-    elif selector == 'b':
-        b_handler()
-    elif selector == 'c':
-        c_handler()
-    else:
-        fallback_handler()

 ### decorators